OpenVoiceOS/community-docs/docs/092-ht_change_voice.md

 That reduces local resource consumption.
 Its recommended to use TTS server plugin for resource constraint hardware (eg. RPi 3)

+> [!NOTE]
-You can host TTS server by yourself - check this [blog post for details](https://blog.graywind.org/posts/piper-tts-server-script/)
+> You can host TTS server by yourself - check this [blog post for details](https://blog.graywind.org/posts/piper-tts-server-script/)
+> The post is specifically for running Piper TTS, but could also be adapted to run [other TTS plugins](https://github.com/orgs/OpenVoiceOS/repositories?language=&q=tts-plugin&sort=&type=all).

 ### Changes
 Open the file for editing.  `nano ~/.config/mycroft/mycroft.conf`.